UPPS 04.04.03 - Staff Employment

 PROJECT STAFF POSITIONS

 Upon identification of a legitimate administrative business need and with the approval of the appropriate vice president, department heads may hire non-permanent, fixed-term, benefits-eligible staff on a project basis.
-The university may employ these non-permanent, fixed-term staff on an as-needed basis to provide full-time support for targeted activities over a predetermined, limited time period.
-The hiring manager will classify these positions using the University Pay Plan, but designate them as “Project Staff” in the job posting.
+The university may employ these non-permanent, fixed-term, benefits-eligible staff on an as-needed basis to provide full-time support for targeted activities over a predetermined, limited time period.
+The hiring manager will classify these positions using the University Pay Plan, but will designate them as project staff in the job posting.

 The following apply to project staff positions: